junxit/us-congress-bills-114/metadata.md

 - 2015-06-23 — Introduced in House
 - 2015-06-23 — Introduced in House
 - 2015-06-23 — Referred to the House Committee on Natural Resources.
+- 2015-07-14 — Referred to the Subcommittee on Federal Lands.
+- 2016-02-02 — Committee Consideration and Mark-up Session Held.
+- 2016-02-02 — Subcommittee on Federal Lands Discharged.
+- 2016-02-03 — Committee Consideration and Mark-up Session Held.
+- 2016-02-03 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2016-03-10 — Placed on the Union Calendar, Calendar No. 342.
+- 2016-03-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-447.
+- 2016-03-10 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+114-447.